- The Washington Times - Tuesday, January 27, 2026

 “It suggests a government under pressure that cares more about how it appears to Western capitals than about dismantling the terror economy on the ground,” Mr. Ambrose said.

-SBM Intelligence, a security intelligence firm, confirmed ransom payments in Nigeria between July 2024 and last June exceeded $1.8 million while total demands surpassed $33 million.
+SBM Intelligence, a security intelligence firm, confirmed that ransom payments in Nigeria from July 2024 to June exceeded $1.8 million, while total demands surpassed $33 million.

 “What we’re seeing is [a criminal] economy that continues to function even as new weapons arrive,” Mr. Ambrose said.
 “Terrorism in Nigeria is financed, recycled and normalized.”